 Rockets must not exceed 650 grams gross weight at liftoff.
 The overall length of the rocket must be no less than 650 millimeters (25.6 inches) as measured from the lowest to the highest points of the airframe structure (including fins) in launch configuration.
-They must use body tubes of two different diameters in their exterior structure, the upper one of which must be no greater than 2.25 inches (57 millimeter) in diameter and the lower must be no less than 2.50 inches (63.5 millimeters) in diameter.
-Each body tube must be no less than 6 inches (150 millimeters) long.
-All parts of the rocket (other than disposable recovery wadding) must descend tethered together and must use parachute recovery.
+They must use body tubes of two different diameters in their exterior structure, the upper one of which must have sufficient inside diameter to hold an egg of up to 60mm length sideways and the lower one of which must be no greater than 57 millimeters in outer diameter (T-70 tubing).
+Each of these body tubes must be no less than 150 millimeters (6 inches) long.
+The rocket must separate into two non-connected pieces for recovery, with one piece containing the eggs and altimeter and the other containing the rocket motor.
+Each piece must recover safely by parachute.
 Rockets must have the team's official American Rocketry Challenge entry number written on them.
 Rockets flown at the Finals will be required to have a paint or other decorative coating applied to any wood, paper, or fiber exterior surface of the rocket and will be assessed a 5-point flight score penalty on their first flight at the Finals if they do not.
 Rockets may not be commercially-made kits designed for this event or kits designed to carry egg payloads with the only modification being the addition of an altimeter compartment.
 They must have only one stage.
 They must be powered only by commercially-made model rocket motors of "F" or lower power class that are listed on the American Rocketry Challenge Certified Motor List posted on the ARC website and provided in the ARC Handbook.
 Any number of motors may be used, but the motors used must not contain a combined total of more than 80 Newton-seconds of total impulse based on the total impulse ratings in the ARC list and they must be used only for flight propulsion.
 Motors must be retained in the rocket during flight and at ejection by a positive mechanical means (clip, hook, screw-on cap, etc.) and not retained simply by friction fit in the motor mounting tube, but they must be removable post-flight.
 Rockets must not contain any pyrotechnic charges except those provided as part of the basic commercially-made rocket motor used for the flight, and these must be used only in the manner prescribed in the instructions for that motor.

-3. PAYLOAD
+4. PAYLOAD

-Rockets must contain and completely enclose (in any orientation and at any place on the rocket) one raw hen's egg of 55 to 61 grams weight and a diameter of 45 millimeters or less; and must return it from the flight without any cracks or other external damage.
-The egg will be issued to the teams by event officials during the Finals, but teams must provide their own egg for their qualifying flights.
-The egg and altimeter must be removed from the rocket at the end of a qualification or Finals flight in the presence of a designated NAR official and presented to that official, who will inspect the egg for damage after their removal and will read the altimeter score.
-All coatings, padding, or other materials used to protect the egg must be removed by the team prior to this inspection.
-Any external damage to the egg noted after its flight and removal from the rocket by the team is disqualifying.
+Rockets must contain and completely enclose two raw hen's eggs of 57 to 63 grams mass and a length of up to 60 millimeters.
+These eggs must be oriented "sideways" for flight, i.e. with the long axis of the eggs perpendicular to the long axis of the rocket.
+The eggs must both return from the flight without any cracks or other external damage.
+The eggs will be issued to the teams by event officials during the Finals, but teams must provide their own eggs for their qualifying flights.
+The eggs and altimeter must be removed from the rocket at the end of a qualification or Finals flight in the presence of a designated NAR official and presented to that official, who will inspect the eggs for damage after their removal and will read the altimeter score.
+All coatings, padding, or other materials used to protect the eggs must be removed by the team prior to this inspection.
+Any external damage to the eggs noted after its flight and removal from the rocket by the team is disqualifying.

-4. DURATION SCORING
+5. DURATION SCORING